kushaldas/retask/docs/retask.queue.rst

 This module contains the primary :class:`Queue` which can be used to create and manage queues.

-.. autoclass:: retask.queue.Queue
+.. autoclass:: retask.Queue
    :members:

-.. autoclass:: retask.queue.Job
+.. autoclass:: retask.Job
    :members: